 Applications received after these dates will be reviewed on a space-available basis.

 If a student has 24 transferable credits or more, the University will only look at the student’s collegiate course work.
-If the student has less than 24 transferable credits, we will base our decision on a combination of the collegiate and secondary school course work.
+If the student has fewer than 24 transferable credits, we will base our decision on a combination of the collegiate and secondary school course work.
 Transferable credits are courses in which the student has earned a “C” or better and are 100+ level courses or above.
 Basic skills courses are not transferable.

 Students with a cumulative GPA of 2.25 or better will be considered for admission to the University.
 Students pursuing a major within the School of Education must have a minimum GPA of 3.00, according to New Jersey State Guidelines.
 Admission is determined by successful completion of coursework over time and is not automatic; there may be instances when a student with a 2.25 GPA or greater will not be offered admission.
 This is decided on a student-by-student basis.